navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-08-09-defeating-diabetes-2.md

 ## Tracking Tools

 I'm now using the [One Drop app][] to log and track my blood glucose.
-While the app is a tad too noisy for my taste, it's "journey" view is pretty cool and gives an estimated HbA1C measure (sweet! ;) ).
+While the app is a bit too noisy for my taste, it's "journey" view is pretty cool and gives an estimated HbA1C measure.

 [One Drop app]: https://onedrop.today/